-We consider three different predictive models associated with function $F(x)$: linear regressions, random forests, and neural networks.
+We consider three different predictive models associated with function $F(\boldsymbol{x})$: linear regression (LR), random forest (RF), and neural networks (NN).
 The mathematical formulations corresponding to each one of the three predictive models are discussed in Appendix \ref{sec:appendix1}.
-In order to incorporate training relevance into model (1), we propose a class of constraints that seek to enforce a maximum \emph{distance} between the decision variables vector in the optimization model and the data used to train the underlying predictive model.
-We propose two different ways of enforcing such a measure of distance.
+Constraints are then added to the model above to ensure that solutions found are within a trust region.
+In Section \ref{sec:overview of existing tr constraints} we first review three existing types of trust region constraints from the literature.
+We then introduce our proposed constraints in Section \ref{sec:our tr constraints}.